eedalong/dl_demosaic/README.md

   * It may be hard to train due to deep layers.
   * This network seems to need specific schemes to train deeper network(ex. dropout?, batchnorm?)

+* ADAM is better than SGD

+* Batch size : Bigger is better.

 ## revision list
  * ~~~remove parameters.py~~~